avpripri/avpripri/README.md

 _Disrupting small vehicle air travel; making it safer, easier, and more affordable_

 This project sets to make an order-of-magnitude improvement in small aircraft safety.
 A first principal human re-factoring of the flight experience, positively disrupting general aviation and agnostic of aircraft design.
-Secondary goals include dramatically lowering the bar for learning and operating small aircraft.
+Secondary goals include dramatically lowering the bar for learning and operating small aircraft, including large UAVs.

 ![backflip](resources/emersive%20vision.jpg)